 III.
 The Benefits of RN to BSN Programs

 Yes.
-A recent report from Drexel University Online found that “higher learning directly correlates to increased earnings” in the field of nursing, and Payscale notes that the median salary for an RN with a BSN who has been employed for at least five years make as much as $11,795 more than the median salary for all registered nurses (as reported by the Bureau of Labor Statistics).
-The following data from Payscale reflects the average salaries for nurses who are at different stages of their careers:
+Payscale notes that the median salary for an RN with a BSN who has been employed for at least five years make as much as $6,386 more than the median salary for all registered nurses (as reported by the Bureau of Labor Statistics).
+The following data from Payscale reflects the average salaries for nurses who are at different stages of their careers.

 How will a BSN help my patients?

 The AACN notes that hospitals, clinics, and other establishments staffed with a higher percentage of RNs with baccalaureate degrees or higher tend to report more successful patient outcomes, including lower inpatient mortality rates, shorter average hospital stays and higher levels of patient satisfaction.
-In 2008, Health Services Research published an article stating that “moving to a nurse workforce in which a higher proportion of staff nurses have at least a baccalaureate-level education would result in substantially fewer adverse outcomes for patients.”
+In 2014, Medical Care published a report by Olga Yakusheva from the University of Michigan stating that there was a “10% increase in the proportion of baccalaureate-prepared nurses on hospital units was associated with lowering the odds of patient mortality by 10.9%.”

 How will a BSN improve my job prospects?